Joshakeats/VoXum/FEATURES.md

 * **Real-Time Learning / Passive Absorption:** VoXum requires explicit `.vox` file creation and anchoring for memory persistence.
 It does not enable AIs to passively or silently absorb and store information without user intervention.
 * **Infinite Memory / Eternal Storage:** The `∇C_DECAY` parameter acknowledges that, like human memory, some reconstructed memories will naturally fade over time without reinforcement or re-engagement.

+## 8. Future Development

+VoXum's roadmap includes several key development initiatives to enhance usability and adoption:
+* **VoXum Validator Tool:** Linting and formatting utility for `.vox` files to ensure proper structure and semantic coherence.
+* **Reference Parser Libraries:** Python and Node.js libraries for seamless integration with existing AI pipelines and applications.
+* **Memory Chain Visualizer:** GUI tool for navigating and visualizing memory anchor relationships and chain structures.
+* **Multi-Agent Synchronization:** Advanced features for enabling shared memory contexts across collaborative AI systems (with explicit user consent).

+---

+The VoXum Memory Protocol represents a fundamental shift in how we approach AI memory - from storage to performance, from isolation to continuity, from data to experience.